 The DLC will evaluate every product against two tables.
+For standard testing.
 Table 1 is used to verify that the product meets the Technical Requirements.
 Table 2 is used to ensure that the product not only meets the Technical Requirements, but also lists accurate information on the QPL.
-A snapshot of the QPL will be taken at the time of selection, and that data will be used as a comparison to the data taken during Surveillance Testing.
+A snapshot of the QPL will be taken at the time of selection, and that data will be used as a comparison to the data taken during surveillance testing.
 Any effort to update a selected product after notification will not be considered unless agreed upon with the DLC prior to the update.